Background pattern

 .

-If you forgot to take CITALVIR
+If you forget to take CITALVIR

-.
-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for the forgotten dose.

-If you interrupt treatment with CITALVIR
+If you stop treatment with CITALVIR

 If you have any other doubts about the use of this medication, ask your doctor, pharmacist, or nurse.

-4. Possible Adverse Effects
+4. Possible Side Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not all people experience them.

 Some patients have reported the following serious side effects.

-• High fever, agitation, confusion, tremors, and sudden muscle contractions; they may be signs of a rare condition called serotonin syndrome, which has been reported with the combined use of antidepressants.
+• High fever, agitation, confusion, tremors, and sudden muscle contractions; may be signs of a rare condition called serotonin syndrome, which has been reported with the combined use of antidepressants.

 • Unusual bleeding, including gastrointestinal bleeding.

-Rare but serious side effects (May affect up to 1 in 1,000 people):
+Rare but serious side effects (may affect up to 1 in 1,000 people):

 If the side effects are bothersome or last longer than a few days, consult your doctor.

-Dry mouth increases the risk of tooth decay.
-Therefore, you should brush your teeth more frequently than usual.
+Dry mouth increases the risk of cavities.
+Therefore, you should brush your teeth more often than usual.

-Frequent side effects (May affect more than 1 in 10 people):
+Very common side effects (may affect more than 1 in 10 people):

 Tendency to sleep.

-• Difficulty sleeping
+• Difficulty sleeping.

 Increased sweating.